 Finally, sole owners should work closely with a capable insurance professional to assure that the necessary insurance is purchased by the proper entity (the owner, the owner’s trust, or the business) for the right reason and the right amount.

-Creating a contingency plan for your company should you depart unexpectedly is a vital part of your overall Exit Planning process.
+Creating a contingency plan for your company should you depart unexpectedly is a vital part of your overall Succession Planning process.
 Failing to do so invites the kind of disaster that befell Withering Hikes, Harry’s employees, and his family.